Blueberry Pie

 Celebrate summer with a homemade blueberry pie, complete with a buttery lattice crust and tart-sweet filling that’s pure perfection.

-Is there any dessert that screams summer quite like homemade blueberry pie?
-This version, adapted from pastry chef Stella Parks, has it all: a buttery, flaky crust with a pretty lattice top and a filling that’s the perfect balance of tart and sweet.
-Now, I know blueberry pies can be a bit tricky, with common pitfalls like a soupy filling or an underbaked crust, but don’t worry—this recipe is designed to avoid those issues.
+I know blueberry pies can be a bit tricky, with common pitfalls like a soupy filling or an underbaked crust, but don’t worry—this recipe is designed to avoid those issues.
 The filling is packed with fresh (or frozen) blueberries, brightened with a hint of lemon, and thickened with tapioca flour to ensure it sets up perfectly.
-And baking the pie until the center is bubbling ensures a perfectly crisp crust and beautifully sliceable pie every time.

-A few pointers for success: Let the pie cool completely before slicing—I know it’s hard to resist digging right in, but patience ensures that the slices hold together when served.
-If you’d like to get a head start, feel free to make the crust ahead of time or freeze the whole pie to bake later.
-Serve the pie with vanilla ice cream, whipped cream, or simply with a cup of coffee.
+A few tips for success: Bake the pie until the center is bubbling, and let it cool completely before slicing—this helps the crust stay crisp and the slices hold together.
+To get a head start, you can make the crust in advance or freeze the whole pie to bake later.
+Serve with vanilla ice cream, whipped cream, or simply a cup of coffee.

-What You’ll Need To Make Blueberry Pie
+What You’ll Need To Make The Best Blueberry Pie

 - Jump to the printable recipe for precise measurements